olialb/openHABdbTools/README.md

 ## Purpose of this little project
 This data base tools written in Python can be used  with [openHAB2](https://www.openhab.org) data bases.
-The scritps support:
+The scripts are supporting:

-* **Data Base Maintenace**:
+* **Data Base Maintenance**:
-  * Deleteing of all entries from data base which are older than a configurable number of days
+  * Deleting of all entries from data base which are older than a configurable number of days
-  * Calculating the data base size
+  * Calculation of the data base size
   * Create data bases statistic sheet with all you items and how much data they have stored in the [openHAB2](https://www.openhab.org) data base

 * **Creating Timesheets** of switch items.
-Together with GPS tracking this can be used to show entring and leaving of configured GPS areas but it can also for other use cases: (How long my Kitchen Light switched on every day?).
+Together with GPS tracking this can be used to show entering and leaving of configured GPS areas but it can also for other use cases: (How long my Kitchen Light switched on every day?).
   * Creating monthly CSV files from data base entries for [openHAB2](https://www.openhab.org) [switch items](https://www.openhab.org/docs/configuration/items.html)

 * **GPS Tracking** of openHAB users